The First Rebel

 Later in Genesis we will read, My Spirit will not always strive with man.
 There is a point at which God rightly says, You have had the light presented to you.
 You have rejected it.
 You will have no more opportunity for salvation.

-Question … Why didn't God just kill Cain right on the spot?
-Cain actually thought that his life was in danger and others would try to kill him.
 By the way, who was out there to try to kill him?
-It is very likely that he is in his 20's or 30's.
+It is very likely that he is in his 130's.
 Adam and Eve have had other children.
 Marriage was a matter of separating from Mom and Dad, brother marrying a sister … and setting up a life of your own.
 Adam and Eve may have been VERY fruitful in producing offspring.

-But God wants to keep him alive.
-Perhaps as an example.
-They would be aware of a brother of theirs who could not make a living anywhere … and he has tried everywhere.
-Don't mess with God.
+They would be aware of a brother of theirs who could not make a living anywhere … and he likely tried everywhere.
+Perhaps people needed to know that you don't mess with God.

 Heb 10:26 If we deliberately keep on sinning after we have received the knowledge of the truth, no sacrifice for sins is left, but only a fearful expectation of judgment and of raging fire that will consume the enemies of God.

-Abel is in the presence of God.
+For now we want to remember what it means to be children of faith, of love and hope.
+We remember that Abel is in the presence of God.
 And he is in the faith chapter of Hebrews:

 11:4 ¶ By faith Abel offered God a better sacrifice than Cain did.
 By faith he was commended as a righteous man, when God spoke well of his offerings.
 And by faith he still speaks, even though he is dead.